How do you maintain a battery container in the long term?

 • Choose a location with minimal exposure to moisture or dirt

-By combining these measures with maintenance and monitoring, you extend not only the technical lifespan but also the profitability of your investment.
+By combining these measures with maintenance and monitoring, you not only extend the technical lifespan but also the profitability of your investment.

 Advantages of a maintenance contract:

-• Assurance of correct execution of maintenance
+• Assurance of correct maintenance execution

-• Option for extended warranty
+• Possibility of extended warranty

 • Predictable costs instead of unexpected expenses